-7 Request Types and Scheduling1
+10 Request Types and Scheduling2

 This section describes different types of requests, and provides guidelines for how they should be scheduled, i.e., how each request should be assigned resources and a period of time to be executed.
+These requests support and tie together the overall development process from gathering requirements, through implementation, and on to testing and release.

 By default, requests execution is time-boxed.
-This is a management technique that prioritizes schedule over deliverables (for details see [1], Appendix E).
+This is a management technique that prioritizes schedule over deliverables (for details see 1.5, Appendix E).
 During the execution of a task, if it is anticipated that all requested deliverables will not be ready by the defined completion date, the scope of the work is reduced so that a smaller, yet still useful output is produced by such date.
 In other words, a task is not allowed to extend beyond its estimated completion date, preventing that delays on this task propagates to other tasks.

 Although requests will be by default time-boxed, the group Lead and DMSD management can decide to adopt a different strategy, in specific cases where time-boxing is perceived as inappropriate.
-These decisions should be documented in the Group Management Document (in S
+These decisions should be documented in the Group Management Document (in Sharepoint).